Best Healthy Dog Treats for Training

 2. PureBites Freeze-Dried Dog Treats

-These are literally one ingredient treats.
+These are literally one-ingredient treats.
 They are easily broken into smaller pieces if desired.
 They are usually stinky, but that’s good for training!

 Proteins Available: Chicken Breast, Beef Liver, Turkey, Salmon, Lamb, Cheddar Cheese, Ocean Whitefish